-- (a) minimise the waste generated by the development; - (b) classify all waste generated on site in accordance with the EPA's Waste Classification Guidelines 2014 (or its latest version); - (c) store and handle all waste on site in accordance with its classification; - (d) not receive or dispose of any waste on site; and - (e) remove all waste from the site as soon as practicable, and ensure it is reused, recycled or sent to an appropriately licensed waste facility for disposal.
+- (a) prepare a Waste Management Plan in consultation with Council prior to commencing construction; - (a)(b) minimise the waste generated by the development; - (b)(c) classify all waste generated on site in accordance with the EPA's Waste Classification Guidelines 2014 (or its latest version); - (c)(d) store and handle all waste on site in accordance with its classification; - (d)(e) not receive or dispose of any waste on site; and - (e)(f) remove all waste from the site as soon as practicable, and ensure it is reused, recycled or sent to an appropriately licensed waste facility for disposal (in consultation with Council for use of Council facilities).

-ACCOMODATION AND EMPLOYMENT STRATEGY
+ACCOMMODATION AND EMPLOYMENT STRATEGY

-- B35.
-Prior to commencing construction, the Applicant must prepare an Accommodation and Employment Strategy for the development in consultation with Council.
-This strategy must: - (a) propose measures to ensure there is sufficient accommodation for the workforce associated with the development; - (b) consider the cumulative impacts associated with other State significant development projects in the area; - (c) investigate options for prioritising the employment of local workers for the construction and operation of the development, where feasible; and - (d) include a program to monitor and review the effectiveness of the strategy over the life of the development, including regular monitoring and review during construction.
+- B35.B39.
+Prior to commencing construction, the Applicant must prepare an Accommodation and Employment Strategy for the development-in-consultation with Council.
+This strategy must: - (a) be prepared in consultation with Council and informed by consultation with local accommodation (including social and crisis accommodation) and employment service providers: - (a)(b) propose measures to ensure there is sufficient accommodation for the workforce associated with the development (including but not limited to consideration of potential conflicts with key tourism, cultural, sporting and entertainment-related events in the LGA, as far as practicable); - (b)(c) consider the cumulative impacts associated with other State significant development projects in the area, including through consultation with applicants for these projects where practical;

+- (c)(d) investigate options for prioritising the employment of local workers for the construction and operation of the development, where feasible; and - (d)(e) include a program to monitor and review the effectiveness of the strategy over the life of the development, including regular monitoring and review during construction.